asalber/asalber.github.io/calculus/manual/analytic-geometry.md

 ### Expressing a vector as a linear combination of the standard basis

-The sum of vectors and the product of vector by a scalar allow as to express any vector as a linear combination of the standard basis.
+The sum of vectors and the product of vector by a scalar allow us to express any vector as a linear combination of the standard basis.

 In $\mathbb{R}^3$, for instance, a vector with coordinates $\mathbf{v}=(v_1,v_2,v_3)$ can be expressed as the linear combination \\[\mathbf{v}=(v_1,v_2,v_3) = v_1\mathbf{i}+v_2\mathbf{j}+v_3\mathbf{k}.\\]